The Sacrament of Penance

 How does Penance differ from Baptism?

-Baptism grants Sanctifying Grace for the first time and washes away original sin.
-Penance restores Sanctifying Grace to those who have lost it through mortal sin, reconciling them once more to God.
+Baptism grants Sanctifying Grace for the first time and removes original sin.
+Penance restores Sanctifying Grace when it has been lost through mortal sin.

 Is confession only about forgiveness?

-No. Confession restores divine friendship, heals the wounds of sin, strengthens the soul against future falls, and prepares it to grow further in grace through the other Sacraments.
+No. Confession restores divine friendship, heals the wounds of sin, strengthens the soul against future temptation, and helps the Christian grow in grace.

 Key Themes

-- The restoration of Sanctifying Grace and reconciliation with God
+- Restoration of Sanctifying Grace: Reconciliation with God through confession.

 - Publication Date: